-Our approach to teaching learners with SEND
+Our approach to SEND

 At Woolpit Primary Academy we believe in participation for all.
-We strive for all children being able to access their learning successfully and we celebrate all members of Our community.
+We strive for all children being able to access their learning successfully and we celebrate all members of our community.
 We have created an inclusive culture throughout our school, where we are responsive to the diversity of children’s backgrounds, interests, experiences, knowledge and skills.

-Quality first teaching is Our first response to supporting all pupils, and we actively monitor teaching and learning throughout our school.
+Quality first teaching is our first response to supporting all pupils, and we actively monitor teaching and learning throughout our school.